samdze/playdate-nim/README.md

 ### Installation

-If you haven't run it already, start by setting up your nimble package:
+If you haven't run it already, start by initializing your nimble package:

 ```
 nimble init